Council Tax Privacy Notice

 - Searches of the internet and social media services.

-- Checking the register of electors.
+- checking the register of electors.

 How will your information be used?

-- Bill, collect and administer Council Tax.
+- To bill, collect and administer Council Tax.

-- Recover unpaid Council Tax.
+- To recover unpaid Council Tax.

 - To assess and apply relevant discounts.